Noatel/DailyTradingCalculator/README.md

 - The amount of interest you want to earn
 - The amount of days you want a overview for

+This calculator gives you **no financial advice** and is just a indicator for yourself.
 We made this project because you dont need to greed to make profit,

 > When you doubt, zoom out